GalvareyPoco/ncfs/README.md

-# 🚀 NGROK to Cloudflare Tunnel Script
+# 🚀 BORE to Cloudflare Tunnel Script

-- This script will help you to create a tunnel to your local game server using ngrok and cloudflare.
+- This script will help you to create a tunnel to your local game server using bore and cloudflare.
 - The best solution for people behind NAT or firewall.
-- Creates a ngrok tcp tunnel and sets required dns record on cloudflare.
+- Creates a bore tcp tunnel and sets required dns record on cloudflare.
 - Opens your local game server to world without any hassle.
-- Port forwarding, firewall settings or any other configuration is not required, everything is handled by ngrok and cloudflare.
+- Port forwarding, firewall settings or any other configuration is not required, everything is handled by bore and cloudflare.

 # 🐋 Use with docker
 - To start using this script, you need to install docker and docker-compose.